 The head node takes about 2 minutes to start up.
 If, on following the instructions, an SSH connection cannot be made, then it can be worth checking the head node system log to check if the head node has started up correctly.
-The log is displayed on right-clicking on the "Actions" button and selecting the "Get System Log" menu item (figure 2.10).
+The log is displayed on right-clicking on the "Actions" button, selecting the Instance Settings sub-menu, and selecting the "Get System Log" menu item (figure 2.10).
 A successful start of the system generates a log with a tail similar to that of figure 2.10.